squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

 ```

 Note a couple things about this -- first, that `exampleMacroImplementation`, it takes
 a macro `Context` object.
 Here, we use a `blackbox` macro -- see [this page](https://docs.scala-lang.org/overviews/macros/blackbox-whitebox.html) for what this means.
-This
-is used to access syntax-related types like `Expr`.
 Also, that the arguments and
 return type are of type `Expr`, parameterized by the arguments and return type of
 `exampleMacro`.